{{ summaryTitle }}

 Can I make the same worksheet again?

 Yes.
-Keep the same word list, settings, row order, and Version seed.
-The seed is part of the shuffle, so changing it creates a new version.
+Keep the same word list, difficulty, case, supports, row order, word-bank order, answer-line style, and Version seed.
+Changing the seed creates a new version.

 Why did a word disappear from the worksheet?

-Open Source Audit.
-A line is skipped when the answer is missing or has fewer than two letters or numbers, and duplicate answers are removed before the worksheet is built.
+Check Source Audit.
+A line is skipped when the answer is missing or has fewer than two letters or numbers.
+Duplicate answers are removed before worksheet generation.

 What does the vertical bar do?

-Use Gentle when learners need more letter anchors, Standard for normal spelling and vocabulary practice, and Challenge for longer words or phrases that students already know.
+Use Gentle when learners need anchors, Standard for most spelling and vocabulary practice, and Challenge for familiar long words or phrases.

 Glossary: